Herb Innovation Center

 What happens if I win?

-Students who succeed in the Early Track competition will receive a prize according to their performance: $175 for first place, $75 for second place, and $50 for an honorable mention.
-Additionally, there is a $75 prize for the recipient of the People's Choice Award, reflecting the support and recognition from their peers and audience, which anyone competing could win.
+Students who succeed in the Early Track competition will receive a prize according to their performance: $150 for first place, $100 for second place.
+Additionally, there is a $50 prize for the recipient of the People's Choice Award, reflecting the support and recognition from their peers and audience, which anyone competing could win.

-Similarly, students who succeed in the Late Track competition will receive a prize according to their performance: $300 for first place, $175 for second place, and $100 for an honorable mention.
-Additionally, there is a $175 prize for the recipient of the People's Choice Award, reflecting the support and recognition from their peers and audience, which anyone competing could win.
+Similarly, students who succeed in the Late Track competition will receive a prize according to their performance: $300 for first place and $150 for second place.
+Additionally, there is a $100 prize for the recipient of the People's Choice Award, reflecting the support and recognition from their peers and audience, which anyone competing could win.

-Please note, if you compete virtually, award amounts/prizes are different than in-person
+Please note, if you compete virtually, award amounts/prizes are different from in-person attendees.

-Winners will also be given credit in our THInC Updates.
-Per Title IV, all awards will
+Winners will be announced via email, our website, and socials.
+Per Title IV, all awards

-be posted to UToledo Student accounts.
-The awards pay out like a scholarship and the
+will be posted to UToledo Student accounts.
+The awards pay out like a scholarship

 *Per Title IV, all awards will be posted to UToledo Student accounts.
 The awards